 Celebrate World Octopus Day

 Octopuses have three hearts, nine brains and blue blood.
-A variety of species can be found in around the globe, we're celebrating this amazing creature with some exciting videos.
+A variety of species can be found around the globe, we're celebrating these amazing creatures with some exciting videos.

 NEWS FROM NORWAY